 If you choose to purchase this additional cover, you will also be able to enjoy the benefit of personal possessions insurance abroad.
 This means that when you are on holiday, you will be covered and be able to make a claim for items stolen.

 Insurance to cover home renovation

 Even with the greatest of planning and care, refurbishment/renovation works to your property increase the chance of damage.
-That is why it is some important that your home insurance provider is aware that there are works taking place at your property.
-Some mainstream insurers will be unable to continue their cover at a property when there are renovations taking place, but there are a number of specialist providers, such as CoverBuilder, who can provide specialist renovation insurance.
-Depending on the scale of the renovations taking place, some people choose to remain living at their property while the works take place while others will be forced to temporarily move out and leave the home unoccupied.
+That is why it is important that your home insurance provider is aware that there are works taking place at your property.
+Some mainstream insurers will be unable to continue their cover at a property when there are renovations taking place.
+There are a number of specialist providers, such as CoverBuilder, who can provide specialist renovation insurance.
+Depending on the scale of the renovations taking place, some people choose to remain living at their property while the works take place.
+Others will be forced to temporarily move out and leave the home unoccupied.

 Protection when your home is undergoing building works

-CoverBuilder is able to provide quotes for renovations that fall into both categories, but the cover provided does vary depending on the individual circumstances so quotes should be checked carefully before being submitted.
+CoverBuilder is able to provide quotes for renovations that fall into both categories.
+However, the cover provided does vary depending on the individual circumstances.
+Therefore, quotes should be checked carefully before being submitted.
 This insurance is designed to complement your builders’ insurance policy which should cover their liability and works.

 Non-standard home insurance

 Non-standard in the world of home insurance can be generally divided into two categories: non-standard personal circumstances and non-standard properties.
 The first category includes situations such as having poor credit history, working from home, having previously been refused insurance or being the executor of an estate.
 Non-standard properties include those of unusual construction such as a flat roof or steel frame, properties undergoing renovation and properties that have been left unoccupied for a variety of reasons.